Why so many French learners freeze when they try to speak French

 Listening to the slow audio helps you train your ears to recognize French sounds while listening to the normal audio prepares you for real life French.

 Do this for a few weeks and you could dramatically improve your understanding of spoken French.
 Oh and the course also includes audio from a variety of speakers so you get used to different accents and intonations and don’t end up having to ask locals to repeat when you go to France.

-Each lesson builds on what you have already learned, and slowly incorporates new elements, so you don’t have to struggle to memorize anything.
+Each lesson builds on what you have already learned, and slowly incorporates new vocabulary and grammar so you don’t have to struggle to memorize anything.
 You can focus on learning effortlessly.

-French Together follows a clear grammatical progression inspired by the Common European Framework of Reference for Languages (CEFR.)
-By the end of the course, you will have reached a level equivalent to the B1 level of the CEFR.
+By the end of the course, you will have reached a level equivalent to the B1 level of the CEFR (Common European Framework of Reference for Languages).
 This means you will be able to speak about most everyday topics with confidence and understand most of what people tell you.

-Gain confidence and improve your speaking skills with conversation practice exercises
+Gain confidence and improve your speaking skills with "anti-freeze" exercises

 Whether you are in front of your computer, in your car or working out, these exercises recreate the experience of speaking in real life and help you gain the confidence you need to speak French with locals.

 Thanks to these clever exercises, you get to improve your listening and speaking skills without worrying about being judged.

 "Before using the French Together course, I would never have tried speaking even though I knew what to say.
 This course has given me more confidence in my pronunciation and usage.